badlydrawnrob/elm-playground/elm-in-action/README.md

-[^1]: I have color-coordinated some sections with highlights on the _Elm in Action_ ebook
+[^1]: I have color-coordinated some sections with highlights on the _Elm in Action_ ebook.
+Just how useful these notes are is up for question.
+It's quite hard to skim the book for knowledge; that would be a job for documentation, or "micro programs' where everything is in-place.

 [^2]: Remember to be careful with your time and energy!
 Eli5, RRr, Bin first, filter, and timebox tasks.